+Dr. Correa currently co-chairs the UT Libraries' Scan Tech Studio working group, which organizes programming, services, and the physical space of UT Libraries' independent digitization studio located in the Scholars Lab.
+She teaches regularly on topics related to digitization, optical character and handwritten text recognition, and corpus building and analysis.
+She is also serving on the advisory board of the CRL-East View Global Press Archive Charter Alliance, an initiative to digitize crucial press publications from around the world.
 Dr. Correa was an NYU Dean's Dissertation and a Social Science Research Council (SSRC) Eurasia Program Fellow for 2013-2014, and an International Research and Exchanges Board Independent Advanced Research Opportunities Fellow and an SSRC Mellon International Dissertation Research Fellow in Uzbekistan and Turkey for 2011-2012.
-She is currently a 2020-2023 RBS-Mellon Fellow for Diversity, Inclusion, and Cultural Heritage.
-Her research interests include the development of theory and methodology for the academic study of Islam and religion; social/communitarian epistemology; manuscript history; multilingualism in the pre-modern Islamicate intellectual tradition; and the life and works of 'Umar Najm al-Din al-Nasafi (d.
+She was also a 2020-2023 RBS-Mellon Fellow for Diversity, Inclusion, and Cultural Heritage.
+In May 2024, she was awarded the UT Libraries' Excellence Award for her efforts to advance non-English digital scholarship and support services, including the development of the Scholars Lab Scan Tech Studio.
+Her research interests include the ethics of digitization; OCR for non-Roman script languages; social/communitarian epistemology; manuscript history; multilingualism in the pre-modern Islamicate intellectual tradition; and the life and works of 'Umar Najm al-Din al-Nasafi (d.
 537/1142).
-She specializes in formative and post-formative Islamic law, legal theory, theology (kalām and otherwise), and Qurʾānic exegesis, and in the pre-modern intellectual history of the eastern regions of the Islamicate empire, especially Transoxania.
+She specializes in formative and post-formative Islamic law, legal theory, theology (kalām and otherwise), and in the pre-modern intellectual history of the eastern regions of the Islamicate empire, especially Transoxania.
 Dr. Correa is an active member of the Middle East Librarians Association, the Middle East Studies Association, the American Academy of Religion, and the American Oriental Society.
-She has taught at Dartmouth College, New York University, and UT Austin, and lectures frequently around the world on the Islamic intellectual tradition. |
+She lectures frequently around the world on the Islamic intellectual tradition, Middle East library topics, and Islamicate digital humanities. |

 Get In Touch.